Rivett

 The level of cultural diversity witnessed in Rivett was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Rivett has above average cultural diversity, with 21.7% of its population born overseas and 14.9% speaking a language other than English at home.
-Christianity is the main religion in Rivett, comprising 42.5% of people.
-Judaism, however, is overrepresented compared to regional averages, making up 0.1% of Rivett's population versus 0.2% across Australian Capital Territory.
+Rivett's cultural diversity was found to be above average, with 21.7% of its population born overseas and 14.9% speaking a language other than English at home.
+Christianity was the main religion in Rivett as of 2021, comprising 42.5% of people residing there.
+However, Judaism showed an overrepresentation in Rivett compared to the Australian Capital Territory, with 0.1% versus 0.2%.

 Frequently Asked Questions - Diversity